-86 American Bar Association Standing Comm. on Ethics and Prof. Resp., Formal Op., 493, Model Rule 8.4(g): Purpose, Scope, and Application (July 15, 2020), group.89 Formal Opinion 493 runs directly counter to Proposed Rule 8.4(7)'s commentary that claims to cabin "harassment" to "severe or pervasive derogatory or demeaning" speech.
+Instead, Formal Opinion 493 serves to underscore the breadth of ABA Model Rule 8.4(g) and the fact that it is intended to restrict lawyers' speech.
+The Opinion reassures that it will only be used for "harmful" conduct, which the rule makes clear includes "verbal conduct" or "speech."108 Formal Opinion 493 explains that the Rule's scope "is not restricted to conduct that is severe or pervasive."109 Violations will "often be intentional and typically targeted at a particular individual or group of individuals."
+This merely confirms that a lawyer can be disciplined for speech that is not necessarily intended to harm and that does not "target" a particular person or group.
+110 Formal Opinion 493 runs directly counter to Proposed Rule 8.4(7)'s commentary that claims to cabin "harassment" to "severe or pervasive derogatory or demeaning" speech.
 (Note, however, that the operative word in Proposed Rule 8.4(7)'s commentary is "includes."
 That is "[h]arassment includes severe or pervasive derogatory or demeaning verbal or physical conduct" rather than language that confines "harassment" to "severe or pervasive derogatory or demeaning" speech.)